Mining & Reclamation

 Our attorneys have the knowledge and experience to assist clients in the mining industry with regulatory compliance, permitting, environmental audits, cleanups, and enforcement concerns.
-Our attorneys are well versed in all matters pertaining to mining, including:
+Our attorneys are well versed in all matters pertaining to mining and hard minerals, including:

 - air quality

 - water quality

 - lignite, uranium, aggregate, concrete and cement mining